-Problem: Could be a late entry, especially if the trade is taken against a prevailing trend.
+Problem: This could be a late entry, especially if the trade is taken against a prevailing trend.

-One of the differences, is the usage of fractals (we'll explain more in the section below).
-Also, read about Scaling in and Scaling out on ExpertOption platform.
+3. Breakout after bounce.
+One of the differences is the usage of fractals (we'll explain more in the section below).
+Also, read about scaling in and scaling out on the ExpertOption platform.

 Another way to trade the bounce is by using fractals.
-Here is how the process works:
+Here's how the process works:

 What does this mean?

-There is an uptrend on the 4-hour chart.
-The price stops at the S&R (for instance Fibonacci retracement).
-The price then moves down 40 pips, even further away from it and forms a fractal on top of the price on the 4-hour chart.
-The price then bounces back up again with the trend but fails to breakout above the resistance fractal.
+For example: There is an uptrend on the 4-hour chart.
+The price stops at the S&R (for instance, Fibonacci retracement).
+The price then moves down 40 pips, even further away from it, and forms a fractal on top of the price on the 4-hour chart.
+The price then bounces back up again with the trend but fails to break out above the resistance fractal.
 At this point, there are 2 fractals.
 A break above the fractal constitutes a break-out.
 A break below the fractal means a “bounce break-out” (a breakout in the opposite direction after a bounce).

-Using this method, it is translated as a bounce trade into a breakout.
+Using this method, it's translated as a bounce trade into a breakout.
 ExpertOption traders can also use the BPC method: break, pullback, and continuation.
-The Fractal Indicator helps identify clear levels, check out the article for more information on the Fractal here.
-Also, depending on the time frame, it is a good idea to go a few pips above or below a fractal (6-20).
+Also, depending on the time frame, it's a good idea to go a few pips above or below a fractal (6-20).

-It is important to realize that the odds of success are greatest when trading the bounce either:
+It's important to realize that the odds of success are greatest when trading the bounce:

 This is an ExpertOption concept or method, not a system, which means there are no particular statistics.
-It would be the same as asking how successful are break-outs or trading with the trend?
+It would be the same as asking how successful are break-outs or trading with the trend.
 The sample size is huge and depends on too many variables.
-The idea could be a building block though for a detailed trading strategy.
+But the idea could be a building block for a detailed trading strategy.
 This ExpertOption trading concept is a discretionary method of trading and must be used along with other tools and analysis, specifically multiple time frame analysis.